top of page

 A rare cover posted on 27th April 1934 using a Franconia World Cruise cover & sent from Cape Town to the US, with an uncanceled Southern Rhodesia stamp.
 The RMS Franconia was a ship operated by the Cunard Line from 1922-1956.
 In Jan 1934 it set off from New York on a 139 day world cruise & stopped at 33 ports along the way including Cape Town from 23-28 April.
 During WWII the ship was used by the British delegation at the famous Jan 1945 Yalta conference involving Churchill, Roosevelt & Stalin.

-FFC - Salisbury to Beira
+FFC - Salisbury to London

-FFC - Salisbury to Beira
+FFC - Salisbury to London

 A cover in very good condition & dated 30 July 1937 celebrating the first airmail delivery service operated by Rhodesia & Nyasaland Airways (RANA) from Salisbury to London via Beira in Portuguese Mozambique.